hotellinawebmaster/SouvenirScoutUnitTests/README.md

-# JUnit tests on SouvenirScout code
+# JUnit tests on SouvenirScout code in Kotlin

 These are snippets of code showing simple JUnit tests made to some of the classes from the SouvenirScout project.

+Class to test is Subscription.kt
+Class test name is SubscriptionTest.kt

 ![image](https://github.com/hotellinawebmaster/SouvenirScoutUnitTests/assets/73776127/7c54ca69-3265-4942-b106-aacb8688a986)